CloudI/CloudI/README.markdown

 ## ABOUT

-The project is still being developed and is alpha, so please be patient if you have troubles with the setup.
-The setup will soon become more dynamic and straight-forward.
+CloudI is a private cloud computing framework for secure, internal data processing.
 CloudI facilitates a cloud of processes for solving embarrassingly parallel and divide and conquer problems with dynamic load balancing work pools while maintaining fault-tolerant workers.

 CloudI requires pool data from databases or from an Erlang work module that will automatically generate the work.
-CloudI was designed to be a generic cloud for internal distributed processing and could facilitate work supplied by an external server.
+CloudI was designed to be a multi-purpose cloud for internal distributed processing and could facilitate work supplied by an external server.
 CloudI is currently focused on being an abstract type of cloud and interfacing to work.
 External applications could manage security and a user interface for CloudI's functionality.
 CloudI is meant